jnozzi/cocoadev.com/markdown/KTMutableMatrix.md

 ----

-clientClusterMatrix= General/[[KTMutableMatrix alloc] init];
+clientClusterMatrix= [[KTMutableMatrix alloc] init];
 clientClusterMatrix= cWArry;  // <<<<-----received fine here

 I'm confused what you're doing here, and I'm guessing you might be too.
-You appear to be creating a new General/KTMatrix then immediately killing all references to it - a memory leak - then not retaining the new array.
+You appear to be creating a new KTMatrix then immediately killing all references to it - a memory leak - then not retaining the new array.
 Perhaps you wanted:

 clientClusterMatrix= [cWArry mutableCopy];

 here?
-Except you're passing in an General/NSMutableArray *, not a General/KTMatrix *.
+Except you're passing in an NSMutableArray *, not a KTMatrix *.

 What are you attempting to achieve?
 (To be honest, I can't see why the code even compiles as you've written it, the pointer assignment should at least give a warning.)

--- General/KritTer
+-- KritTer
 ----
 I appologize.
 It was copy&paste error.
 This was in my original code:

--(void) windowWillLoad: (General/KTMutableMatrix*)cCMatrix
+-(void) windowWillLoad: (KTMutableMatrix*)cCMatrix
 {
       [super windowWillLoad];
-      clientClusterMatrix= General/[[KTMutableMatrix alloc] init];
+      clientClusterMatrix= [[KTMutableMatrix alloc] init];
       clientClusterMatrix= cCMatrix;  // <<<<-----received fine here, but cannot get it through getter later on
       ...